December 7, 2011 – 6:58 pm | 16 Comments

 Changing the contents of the <deviceconfig> tag

-For a phone to successfully register and exchange calls with the PBX, the phone must have its first identity configured with, as a minimum:
+For a phone to successfully register and exchange calls with the PBX, it must have:

-For the purposes of this example, we will also add an optional setting
+For the purposes of this example, we will also add an optional setting, the user's First Name and Last Name to be displayed on the phone's LCD.

 Settings for this Example